pub trait ProgressLog {

 Starts the logger, displaying the given message.

-You can pass the empty string to display nothing.
+An empty string can be passed to display nothing.

-Sets the count and check whether it is time to log.
+Sets the count and checks whether it is time to log, given the current time.

 fn light_update(&mut self)